thienan092/60-Days-Of-Udacity/Virtual Football Envirionment for Multi-Agent System (Reinforcement Learning)/README.md

 - The middle point of the goals is the middle point of the horizontal borders.

-- If the ball is moving, it's velocity will be decrease by: *120* (unit/turn), each turn till it has stopped.
+- If the ball is moving, it's velocity will be decreased by: *120* (unit/turn), each turn till it has stopped.

-Events in in order of time:
+Events in order of time:

 1. Initialization (before turns):
-- Your bot send intitial positions of players to the server.
+- Your bot sends initial positions of players to the server.
 If ignored, the default positions will be applied.
 These positions will be also used for the second half.

 Format of initial message: